dsg-uwaterloo/ORTOA/docs/BUILD.md

 Now that the software is built and ready to run, the files can be copied to their final destinations.
 The `ortoa-install` or `make install` commands will copy the built program and its libraries to the correct locations.

-The ORTOA-tee project installs the software in the `${REPO_ROOT}/install/` directory rather than copying it to a directory on the `PATH`.
+The ORTOA-TEE project installs the software in the `${REPO_ROOT}/install/` directory rather than copying it to a directory on the `PATH`.
 As a result, developers may have to export the following variable when running the project.
 This can be added to a `bashrc` or similar file, or can be run in the shell before running the project.

 ```sh
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<REPO_ROOT>/install/lib